-Foreign visitors are common in today's global economy and are often a welcome opportunity to boost business.
-However, cleared contractors should be aware that there are potential counterintelligence (CI) vulnerabilities and threats.
+Foreign visitors are common in today's global economy.
+Cleared contractors should be aware of potential counterintelligence (CI) vulnerabilities and threats.

 While most visitors are here for legitimate purposes, the sheer volume of visitors makes it difficult to detect those with ulterior motives.